dwyl/phoenix-liveview-chat-example/README.md

 <br />

-## What's next?
+# What's _Next_?

 If you found this example useful, please ⭐️ the GitHub repository so we (_and others_) know you liked it!

-Here are other repositories you might want to read:
+Here are a few other repositories you might want to read:

 - [github.com/dwyl/**phoenix-chat-example**](https://github.com/dwyl/phoenix-chat-example)
   A chat application using Phoenix Socket